amannarsaria4/amannarsaria4.github.io/_pages/about.md

 I went to BITS Pilani for my undergrad and completed a dual major in M.Sc.
 Economics and B.E.
 Computer Science.

-Outside of work, I enjoy all kinds playing all kinds of sports.
+Outside of work, I enjoy playing all kinds of sports.
 I usually challenge myself and push my limits by going on long distance runs (if all goes well, I plan to run the NYC marathon this year).
 I also like to cook new things whenever I get time.

 If you interested in knowing more about any of my projects or my current interests, feel free to drop an email.